Marathi people: Ceremonies and rituals

 Decades ago, girls married the groom of their parents' choice by their early teens or before.
 Even today, girls are married off in their late teens by rural and orthodox educated people.
 Urban women may choose to remain unmarried until the late 20s or even early 30s.

 Marathi Hindu people dispose their dead by cremation.
 The deceased's son carries the corpse to the cremation ground atop a bier.
 The eldest son lights the fire for the corpse at the head for males and at the feet for females.
 The ashes are gathered in an earthen pitcher and immersed in a river on the third day after death.
 This is a 13-day ritual with the pinda being offered to the dead soul on the 11th and a Śrāddha (Shrāddha) ceremony followed by a funeral feast on the 13th.
 Cremation is performed according to Vedic rites, usually within a day of the individual's death.
 Like all other Hindus, the preference is for the ashes to be immersed in a river.
-Holy rivers such as the Ganges river or Godavari have increasingly become popular for this ritual as traveling has become easier in modern times. Śrāddha becomes an annual ritual in which all forefathers of the family who have passed on are remembered.
+Holy rivers such as the Ganges river or Godavari have increasingly become popular for this ritual as travelling has become easier in modern times. Śrāddha becomes an annual ritual in which all forefathers of the family who have passed on are remembered.
 These rituals are expected to be performed only by male descendants, preferably the eldest son of the deceased.
 The annual Śrāddha for all the ancestors is usually performed during the Pitru Paksha, the dark fortnight of the Hindu month of Bhadrapada.